| Journal Impact Factor 0.61*

 Related Journals of Hydrocephalus

-Brain Disorders & Therapy, Trauma & Treatment, International Journal of Neurorehabilitation, Journal of Neurological Disorders, Journal of Neurology & Neurophysiology, Journal of Neurological Disorders, Experimental Neurology, Frontiers in Neurology, Frontiers of neurology and neuroscience, Functional Neurology
+Brain Disorders & Therapy, Trauma & Treatment, Experimental Neurology, International Journal of Neurorehabilitation, Frontiers in Neurology, Journal of Neurological Disorders, Functional Neurology, Journal of Neurology & Neurophysiology, Journal of Neurological Disorders, Frontiers of neurology and neuroscience

 A convulsion or seizure is the physical change in behavior that occurs after an episode of abnormal electrical activity in the brain.
 Sometimes it causes noticeable symptoms and sometimes it shows no symptoms at all.
 The symptoms of a severe seizure are often widely recognized, including violent shaking and loss of control.
 A seizure may be a one-time event, or may be a repeated event.